 What is a Resume Header?

 A resume header is the section at the top of your resume that contains your contact information and professional identifiers.
-It's not just your name and contact details—it's your professional introduction to potential employers.
+It is not just your name and contact details it is your professional introduction to potential employers.

 Purpose of the Resume Header